 What Type of Agent or Broker Should You Choose?

-Working with an independent Medicare insurance agent means you get to choose policy options from different companies.
-Independent agents and brokers are more likely to give unbiased plan recommendations and advice.
+Working with an independent Medicare licensed insurance agent means you get to choose policy options from different companies.
+Independent licensed insurance agents and brokers are more likely to give unbiased plan recommendations and advice.
 But they may not have in-depth knowledge of these plans.

-Agents who represent a particular health insurer can only sell you plans from that insurer.
-These captive agents are typically experts on all the options their company offers.
+Licensed insurance agents who represent a particular health insurance company can only sell you plans from that insurer.
+These captive licensed sales agents are typically experts on all the options their company offers.
 But you won’t learn about plans from other Medicare insurance companies.

 What Should You Consider When Choosing an Agent or Broker?

-Before choosing a Medicare agent or broker, make sure they’re licensed by checking with your state insurance department.
+Before choosing a Medicare sales agent or broker, make sure they’re licensed by checking with your state insurance department.
 Their business card should include their license number.
-The websites of many state insurance departments allow you to check an agent’s or broker’s license status.
+The websites of many state insurance departments allow you to check a licensed insurance agent’s or broker’s license status.
 The Centers for Medicare & Medicaid Services requires them to be licensed in the state they operate in.4

-You should pick a broker or agent with solid experience selling Medicare plans in your state.
+You should pick a licensed insurance broker or agent with solid experience selling Medicare plans in your state.
 Ask your family members and friends for referrals.
-When interviewing an agent or broker, ask about the types of plans they handle and the kind of customer they usually work with.
+When interviewing a licensed sales agent or broker, ask about the types of plans they handle and the kind of customer they usually work with.

-Pick an agent or broker with excellent customer service by asking for references from previous clients.
+Pick a licensed insurance agent or broker with excellent customer service by asking for references from previous clients.
 Ensure that you make time to call the references.

 Can You Switch Insurance Agencies After You Sign Up for Medicare?

 Absolutely.
-You are never bound to an agency or agent.
+You are never bound to an agency or licensed sales agent.

 If you enrolled in Medicare Advantage, you can change your plans and agencies during two enrollment periods:

-- Annual Open Enrollment (or Annual Election Period): October 15 to December 7
+- Annual Enrollment Period (or Annual Election Period): October 15 to December 7

 If you enrolled in Medicare Supplement or Medigap, you can change your plans anytime but you may be subject to underwriting.

-It’s up to you whether you want to work with a Medicare agent or broker.
-Using a knowledgeable and ethical agent or broker can make your search for a health plan significantly easier and faster.
-Since their services are free, you have nothing to lose by trying an agent or broker near you.
+It’s up to you whether you want to work with a Medicare-licensed insurance agent or broker.
+Using a knowledgeable and ethical licensed sales agent or broker can make your search for a health plan significantly easier and faster.
+Since their services are free, you have nothing to lose by trying to find one near you.